 The US and Saudi governments have had a clear long-term agreement.
 The Saudis agree to supply oil in accordance with US needs and to reinvest the resulting revenue in US financial assets and arms.
 In return, the US provides protection to the Royal family regardless of its internal repression and extremist ideology.
 While mutually beneficial, this compact is also the source of one of Saudi Arabia’s great contradictions: The Saudi kings depend for their security on a country widely reviled in the Arab world as Israel’s protector.

 Contradictions run deep in Saudi Arabia.
-Attempts at domestic reform have been confronted with state-sponsored extremist preachers—in fact, Saudi kings have on occasion used their power to protect “progressives” from harsh Saudi judges.
-While in the foreign policy realm, uneven state support of confrontational policies concerning Iran have been coupled with attempts to moderate US belligerence in Iraq and Palestine.
+Attempts at domestic reform have been confronted with state-sponsored extremist preachers—in fact, Saudi kings have, on occasion, used their power to protect “progressives” from harsh Saudi judges.
+While in the foreign policy realm, state support of confrontational policies concerning Iran have been coupled with attempts to moderate US belligerence in Iraq and Palestine.

 The following quiz is an attempt to supplement the rather shallow coverage of Saudi Arabia provided in the mainstream media.

 The Saudi Arabia Quiz

 1. Which Middle-East country has been the US’s oldest ally in the region?